Television in Poland: MUX-L7 (Lubin/Głogów) (DVB-T, MPEG-4)

+LRT local multiplex (Suwałki) (DVB-T, MPEG-4)

 Satellite

+On December 1992, first Analog providers, Polsat started operation.
+In 1993, Polska Telewizja Satelitarna "Polsat" was closed no logos.

+On 2 December 1994, Canal+ launched the Canal+ Analogowy platform with a few VHS channels available.

+On 3 October 1997, ITI launched the TVN and yesterday, there are no Polish channels available on analogue satellite (the last two, Polsat and Canal+, was switched off in 1998/1999).

 In 1998, two DVB-S providers, Cyfra+ and Wizja TV started operation.
 In 2001, Wizja TV was merged into Cyfra+.

 1999 saw the introduction of another platform, Polsat 2 Cyfrowy (later renamed to Polsat Cyfrowy, Cyfrowy Polsat and finally Polsat Box), owned by Polsat, a major Polish commercial TV network.
 These platforms become very popular, and today, there are no Polish channels available on analogue satellite (the last one, TVN, was switched off in 2008).
 However, most of the satellite broadcasts in Poland are in SDTV resolution.

 On 12 October 2006, ITI launched the n platform with a few HD channels available, as well as—also new to Poland—video on demand functionality.
 Later, in December 2006, Cyfra+ also started HD broadcasts.
 Cyfrowy Polsat started HD broadcasts in second half of 2007.

+On 3 October 2008, n pre-paid television channels to you and Dom ITI, to new Telewizja na kartę.

+On 27 October 2008, Telekomunikacja Polska launched the Orange platform with a few HD channels available.

+On 16 May 2011, 3D glasses as satellite broadcasts in Cyfra+, n, Orange, Cyfrowy Polsat and Telewizja na kartę, platform with a few 3D channels available.

 On 21 March 2013, as part of deeper cooperation between Canal+ Group and ITI, Cyfra+ and N were merged into NC+.